baillielab/citeswitcher/README.md

 - bib file.
 	A bibtex file to use.
 If not specified, a new `myfile.bib` file will be created in the same directory as your input file.
 You can also specify a global bib file for keeping a shared bank of references.
 - csl file
 	You can add a csl file to the same directory as the md file, and then direct pandoc to it using yaml.
-That simply means putting this exact text at the top of your md file:
+That simply means putting this exact text at the top of your md file or in a separate YAML file:
 	```
 	---
 	csl: myfile.csl
 	---
 	```
-	or by specifying a separate YAML file
 - yaml file
 	You can specify an external YAML file
 - replace.json file
+	A file called `replace.json` will be read as a dictionary of text strings to find:replace.

 Intended use:
 Feed in a .md or .tex document with references in square [] or curly {} or round brackets will be searched for PMID